 - About 3-5 years - Monoterpenol rich oils, Monoterpenol/Ester rich oils, Ketone and Phenol rich oils (Phenols are closer to 3 years).

 - About 6-8 years, or longer - Sesquiterpene rich oils, Sesquiterpenol rich oils.

 Citrus essential oils, such as orange essential oil, lemon essential oil, grapefruit essential oil, and bergamot essential oil, have a shorter shelf life than other essential oils due to their chemical composition.
 These specific essential oils contain high levels of limonene and other volatile compounds that can evaporate quickly when exposed to air, heat, or light.
 As a result, they are more susceptible to oxidation, which can cause them to become rancid or lose their potency over time.
 The shelf life of citrus oils is typically around 1-2 years, depending on how they are stored and their quality.
 Therefore, it is crucial to store citrus oils in dark glass bottles, in a dark place, and use them within their recommended shelf life to ensure their quality and effectiveness.

 Check out our citrus oil collection for some great cleaning essential oils!

 If you would like to learn more, the Aromahead Institute offers a wealth of information regarding every aspect of essential oils and aromatherapy.
 You can check out their courses offerings HERE.
 Or if you are already a student, you can search for specific information, such as shelf life, within your classes.

 The Aromahead Institute offers classes ranging all the way from their amazing (and FREE!)
-Introduction to Essential Oils class to the full Aromatherapy Certification Program that does require a tuition.
+How to Blend Essential Oils class to the full Aromatherapy Certification Program that does require a tuition.
 If you’ve never visited their website before, we highly recommend it!